Analysis | Why Malaysia’s Politics Are Messy and What’s at Stake

 1. Why did tensions boil over?

 Two veteran politicians, Mahathir Mohamad and Anwar Ibrahim, pulled off a shocking election victory in 2018 that ousted then-Prime Minister Najib Razak, who was enmeshed in a massive money-laundering scandal linked to the state investment first 1MDB.
 Mahathir, now 94, became prime minister again (he held the post from 1981 to 2003), with the understanding that he would hand over to Anwar at some point.
 Delays in setting a date -- as well as policy disputes within the unwieldy coalition -- led to tension that boiled over in late February.
-Mahathir abruptly stepped down and became interim prime minister, saying he wanted to form a unity government that would be more likely to listen to him.
+Mahathir abruptly stepped down and became interim prime minister.
+He then sought to strengthen his hand by forming a unity government outside party politics.
 But the king pre-empted his efforts on March 1 by naming Mahathir’s erstwhile right-hand man, Muhyiddin Yassin, as Malaysia’s eighth prime minister since independence from the U.K. in 1957.

 2. There’s a king?